-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of receiving your loan application.

-This estimate is based on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and fall within a precise range of accuracy.
-I'll analyze the estimate and let you know if everything looks good.
+The estimate rests on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and fall within a precise range of accuracy.
+I'll review the estimate and let you know if it all looks adequate.

-Then it's time to close on your home.
-This will most often take place at a title company or escrow office and is often a smooth and relaxed event.
+Then we'll close on your house.
+This will probably happen at a title company or escrow office and will likely be a smooth and relaxed occurrence.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just contact me at (512) 328-3939 or e-mail me at email@example.com .
+And if you need anything, be sure to contact me at (512) 736-8822 or e-mail me at email@example.com .